 What Does USAA Offer?

-Life Insurance: This is a fairly new USAA product to us in that we just purchased it a year or two ago for Mrs. Frugal Rules.
+Life Insurance: This is a fairly new USAA product to us in that we just purchased it several years ago for Mrs. Frugal Rules.
 We had called in for something unrelated and they offered her $50,000 term life coverage for $5 per month.
 Seeing as we needed more life insurance coverage on her anyway, we jumped at the deal the rep offered.
+We’ve more recently looked into getting more coverage on both of us and the rates available for up to $500,000 30 year term plans have been very competitive, in relation to other quotes we’ve received.

-Brokerage Account Services: This is one product we don’t have through USAA (more on that in a bit), but they offer a full suite of brokerage services that can help with your investment strategies.
+Brokerage Account Services: This is one product we don’t have through USAA (more on that in a bit), but they offer a full suite of brokerage services that can help with your investing needs.

 Excellent Customer service: Above all else, I have been incredibly impressed with the customer service at USAA, which makes sense since they’re known for it.
-We’ve been members for almost 13 years and pay a little extra on prices because it’s that good.
+We’ve been members for 15 years and pay a little extra on some prices because it’s that good.
 Whenever we call them they’re very helpful, never pressure sales on us and look for ways to save us money.
-To me, that is what makes USAA second to none.
+That is what makes USAA second to none.

 Care for the needs of their members: I know this may not be a true advantage, but I think it speaks to their values.
 They highly value those that have served our country, or those related to them and USAA wears that on their sleeve.
 So much of what you get with them flows from that.